367718/camp/chiaki/README.md

 ## Behavior

-* List files must be created manually and have the "ck" extension.
-* Only files located alongside the executable will be loaded.
-* Symlinked files are not supported.
-* Multiple concurrent accesses to the same file are discouraged.
-* To prevent data loss, loading of lists that contains a tag too large for the target platform will be aborted.
-* UTF-8 correctness is not enforced.
-* Stored tags are required to be unique.
+The `List` struct provides access to `ListEntry` elements via the "iter" method.

+On construction, a file with the specified name and the "ck" extension will be loaded from the directory where the executable resides.
+Symlinks will not be followed.

 ## API

-* List
+* `List`
     * load
     * iter
     * insert
     * update
     * delete

+* `ListEntry`